Skip to content

 SOCIAL_AUTH_ENABLED: true

-DISABLE_REGISTRATION_FIELDS: true
+WEBAUTHN_ENABLED: true

 These environment variables can be found in the realm.json.

-Customize Session and Access Token Timeouts
+Customizing Session and Access Token Timeouts and limits

 The SSO_SESSION_IDLE_TIMEOUT specifies how long a session remains active without user activity, while the ACCESS_TOKEN_LIFESPAN defines the validity duration of an access token before it requires refreshing.
 The SSO_SESSION_MAX_LIFESPAN determines the maximum duration a session can remain active, regardless of user activity.